dotnet/docs/docs/core/compatibility/core-libraries/6.0/numeric-format-parsing-handles-higher-precision.md

 ---
 # Standard numeric format parsing precision

-In .NET 6+, .NET supports greater precision values when formatting numbers as strings using `ToString` and `TryFormat`.
+.NET now supports greater precision values when formatting numbers as strings using `ToString` and `TryFormat`.

 ## Change description

-When formatting numbers as strings, the *precision specifier* in the format string represents the number of digits in the resulting string.
-Depending on the *format specifier*, the precision can represent the total number of digits, the number of significant digits, or the number of decimal digits.
+When formatting numbers as strings, the *precision specifier* in the [format string](../../../../standard/base-types/standard-numeric-format-strings.md) represents the number of digits in the resulting string.
+Depending on the *format specifier*, which is the [character at the beginning of the string](../../../../standard/base-types/standard-numeric-format-strings.md#standard-format-specifiers), the precision can represent the total number of digits, the number of significant digits, or the number of decimal digits.

 In previous .NET versions, the standard numeric format parsing logic is limited to a precision of 99 or less.
 Some numeric types have more precision, but `ToString(string format)` does not expose it correctly.
-If you specify a precision greater than 99, for example, `32.ToString("C100")`, the format string is interpreted as a custom numeric format string instead of "currency with precision 100".
+If you specify a precision greater than 99, for example, `32.ToString("C100")`, the format string is interpreted as a [custom numeric format string](../../../../standard/base-types/custom-numeric-format-strings.md) instead of "currency with precision 100".
 In custom numeric format strings, characters are interpreted as [character literals](../../../../standard/base-types/custom-numeric-format-strings.md#character-literals).
-In addition, a format string that contains an invalid format specifier (that is, the character at the beginning of the string) is interpreted differently depending on the precision value. `H99` throws a <xref:System.FormatException> for the invalid format specifier, while `H100` is interpreted as a custom numeric format string.
+In addition, a format string that contains an invalid format specifier is interpreted differently depending on the precision value. `H99` throws a <xref:System.FormatException> for the invalid format specifier, while `H100` is interpreted as a custom numeric format string.

 Starting in .NET 6, .NET supports precision up to <xref:System.Int32.MaxValue?displayProperty=nameWithType>.
 A format string that consists of a format specifier with any number of digits is interpreted as a standard numeric format string with precision.
 A <xref:System.FormatException> is thrown for either or both of the following conditions: